collected designs by cella.

 COLLECTED DESIGNS:

 This page is a collection of designs I’ve created purely for fun or practice.
-These aren’t projects I completed for clients, but rather experiments where I let my mind stretch and creativity flow.
-Whether it was designing for a social media post or simply exploring new tools and techniques, these designs helped me hone my skills and discover new ideas.
+These aren’t projects I completed for clients, but mostly for student organizations I’m apart of to let my mind stretch and flow.
+Whether it was designing for a magazine or simply exploring new tools and techniques, these designs helped me hone my skills and discover new ideas.

 Take a look through my collected designs—they’re a glimpse into my creative journey and a testament to my love for visual storytelling.